vfilippova-axway/axway-open-docs/content/en/docs/apim_administration/apiportal_admin/customize_page_content.md

 2. Click **Save**.

 Since the session is destroyed after the specified period of time, the potential footprint of the session is eliminated, which helps to minimize attacks.

+## Chat support

+You can configure your API Portal to show an Intercom chat support.
+After you enable this module, by default, all users will be able to see the Chat, even users not logged to the portal.

+To start using Intercom Chat:

+1. In JAI, click **Extensions > Modules > Intercom**.
+2. Enter your `Application Id` taken from Intercom.
+3. To enable the chat only for logged users, select `No` from `Show chat for non-logged in users`.

+After you configure this module, the Intercom chat icon is displayed on all pages of your API Portal.

 ## Show notifications for applications that are waiting for approval